-Strategic delivery: Setting standards Increasing and informing choice Demonstrating efficiency economy and value
+Strategic delivery: ☑ Increasing and informing choice Demonstrating efficiency economy and value

 Details:

 Meeting Authority

 Agenda item 7

 Paper number HFEA (11/11/2015) 77 4

 Meeting date 11 November 2015

 Author Paula Robinson, Head of Business Planning

 Output:

 For information or decision?
 For decision

-Recommendation o note that a draft will be siness plan at its current stage e submitted to the Department
+Recommendation The Authority is asked to approve the draft business plan at its current stage of development, and to note that a draft will be submitted to the Department of Health before the end of December.

 Resource implications In budget.

 Implementation date Throughout 2016/17 b usiness year.

-Communication(s) Publication on HFEA v vebsite and Intranet.
+Communication(s) Publication on HFEA website and Intranet.

-Organisational risk  Low Medium □ High
+Organisational risk ⊠ Low ☐ Medium □ High

 Annexes Annex 1: Draft busines s plan for 2016/17